sabrinadchan/nearest-L-station/README.md

 # What's My Nearest 'L' Station?
-What's My Nearest 'L' Station is an Edge Network Voronoi diagram partitioning Chicago's walkable street network into "regions" consisting of all paths with a shorter walking distance to a particular 'L' station than any other.
+What's My Nearest 'L' Station is a map for identifying the 'L' station with the shortest walking distance from any point on the Chicago street and alley grid.
+The map uses an Edge Network Voronoi diagram partitioning Chicago's walkable street and alley network into "regions" consisting of all paths with a shorter walking distance to a particular 'L' station than any other.

 [**Look at the map here**](https://sabrinadchan.github.io/nearest-L-station/index.html).
 Be patient, as the map could take a couple of seconds to load and to zoom in and out.